 She lives in the country, where deer sometimes drink from the pond, skunks prowl the yard for leftover dog food, armadillos dig for bugs, and a roadrunner peeks in the glass doors to see what’s happening.
 Beverly enjoys long walks, photographing birds, deer, clouds, and just about anything.
 She plays the piano to relax.
 Her cats don’t appreciate good music and hide when she tickles the ivories.
 She also teaches a woman’s Sunday school class.
 And she writes most every day.

-Shh, don’t tell anyone, but she’s also known as the “Bug Lady” because she saves moths, butterflies, walking sticks and praying mantis from her cats.
+Shh, don’t tell anyone, but she’s also known as the “Bug Lady.”
+She’s not telling why.

 The farmer boy who moved to the city

 And met the girl who was oh so pretty.

 The orphan girl who rode the train from Brooklyn.

 And fell in love with the boy who was so good lookin.

 Henry Audra Stowe and Leona (Lorena) Adele Chapter Young Stowe